 Ranged (Weapon Attribute)

-Weapon can be used at range but is modified by -5 hit/inch moved (including moving while mounted); ranged weapons can only be blocked, armor saved/dodged.
+Weapon are used to fire a projectile at range but are modified by -5 hit/inch moved (including moving while mounted); ranged weapons can typically only be blocked, armor saved/dodged.
 Ranged weapons cannot normally be used on a target that is in base contact.

 Reach (Weapon Attribute)